Maize weevil: Distribution

-Syria, Turkey, United States, USSR, Sub Saharan Africa and Yugoslavia.
+Syria, Turkey, United States, former countries of the USSR, Sub Saharan Africa and former countries of Yugoslavia.
 It is also widely distributed throughout agricultural areas of northern Australia.
 This species has also been recorded in Canada, in the provinces of Ontario and Quebec, and has been intercepted at ports, but is not well established there.
 It has, however, been present for several years in Montreal, where grain from the U.S. is stored.

 Life cycle

 The complete development time for the life cycle of this species averages 36 days.
 The female chews through the surface of the grain, creating a hole.
 She then deposits a small oval white egg, and covers the hole as the ovipositor is removed, with a waxy secretion that creates a plug.
 The plug quickly hardens, and leaves a small raised area on the seed surface.
 This provides the only visible evidence that the kernel is infested.
 Only one egg is laid inside each grain.
 When the egg hatches into a white, legless grub, it will remain inside and begin feeding on the grain.
 The larvae will pupate while inside, then chew a circular exit hole, and emerge as an adult beetle.
 A single female may lay 300 to 400 eggs during her lifetime.
 Adults can live for 5 to 8 months.
 Breeding conditions require temperatures between 15 and 34 C and 40% relative humidity.

 When the adults emerge, the females move to a high surface and release sex pheromones.
 Males are then attracted to this pheromone.